ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup-and-restore-42.markdown

 {PANEL/}

-{PANEL: Encrypting Backups}
+{PANEL: Encrypting Snapshots}

 ####Encrypting a Snapshot

+* Default behavior:
    * As explained [in the introduction](../../../../client-api/operations/maintenance/backup/encrypted-backup-and-restore#introduction), Snapshots are automatically encrypted if the database is encrypted, and vice versa.
       * Other than taking care of authentication, there's no need to address it in the code.
       * Authentication-handling code sample:

 {CODE encrypted_database@ClientApi\Operations\Maintenance\Backup\Backup.cs /}

+* You **can** encrypt the Snapshot using an encryption key of your choice.
+   * Pass your key to `EncryptionSettings` in the backup configuration structure.
+   * Sample:

+{CODE encryption_key@ClientApi\Operations\Maintenance\Backup\Backup.cs /}

 ####Restoring an encrypted Snapshot